 Two degree programs are offered in the field of English: the Bachelor of Arts and the Bachelor of Science in Education.
-The major for the Bachelor of Arts program with an emphasis in literature requires thirty-six semester hours of study in English, and an emphasis in writing requires thirty-nine hours of study.
+The major for the Bachelor of Arts program offers an emphasis in literature which requires thirty-six semester hours of study in English, or an emphasis in writing which requires thirty-nine hours of study.
 The major for the Bachelor of Science in Education requires forty-two semester hours.

 The aim of both programs is the development of competence in reading and writing skills, understanding of the history and development of the English language, and knowledge of the major writers, texts, trends, genres, and historical development of the British and American literary canons.
-The Bachelor of Arts degree, which also requires twelve hours in a foreign language and a minor field, is usually chosen by students who plan to attend graduate school or seminary.
+The Bachelor of Arts degree, which also requires twelve hours in a foreign language and a minor field, is usually chosen by students who plan to attend graduate school or seminary or who desire to pursue careers as professional writers.
 The Bachelor of Science in Education degree is the option chosen by those who plan to teach at the secondary level.